After immersing yourself in the hustle and bustle of Morocco’s medina madness, fancy mellowing in the quieter fishing village of Moulay Bousselham?

 Moulay Bousselham: an unusual name

 Not sure about you, but I find the name of this town hard to pronounce correctly.

 Maybe you’re wondering how the name came about?

 Named after a 10th-century Egyptian saint, who apparently converted the Atlantic Ocean to Islam, the meaning is ‘the man of the cape’.
 Moulay Bousselham now guards the mouth of the river from within his Koubba (monument) in which he was commemorated.

 Where to sleep?

-This rooftop apartment had a gorgeous view of the Atlantic Ocean with a separate bedroom, kitchen, bathroom, lounge room, and terrace area; with friendly and helpful managers (Chris and Driss).
+This rooftop apartment has a gorgeous view of the Atlantic Ocean with a separate bedroom, kitchen, bathroom, lounge room, and terrace area.
+The very friendly and helpful managers Chris and Driss, are accommodating.

 2018 update: After extensive searching, I could not find the name of this apartment so sadly, I believe this accommodation is no longer available.
 However, there are many rooftop apartments available with splendid views.